M1llerF/Racket-Interpreter/docs/Racket_Interpreter_Documentation.md

 - You prepare **Ingredient A** up to the point where you need **Ingredient B**.
 - You do the same for **Ingredient B.**
 - At that point, both are partially prepared and have enough information to be finished together.

+## 2. Handling Let and Letrec
+So both `let` and `letrec` introduce new variables into a local scope, but hey work differently when it comes to recursion:
+- `let`: Binds each variable to a value and evalautes the body of the expression suing those bindings.
+Variables defined in `let` cannot refer to each other.
+- `letrec`: Used in recursive bindings where variables need to refer to themselves or to each other.
+This has been explained above.